seankanderson/CsvFilePrep/readme.md

 It will remove quotes between quotes, Input:"Sea"n"  Output:"Sean"

 It also handles any whitespace characters such as carrige returns, tabs, or line feed characters that fall between qualifiers (quotes).
-On top of random concealed quotes, the files I was processing would have random EOL characters as well.
+On top of random concealed quotes, the files I wrote this for would have random EOL characters as well.
 Sometimes a TAB and other times a NL and/or CR+NL.
 These crazy files came from a well known leader in the payments and banking industry.
-Having supported our integration with thier systems for years, I was not surprised.
+Having supported an integration with thier systems for years, I was not surprised.

 I wrote it to prep files for SQL Server Integration Services (SSIS).
 Even though SSIS and powershell can be custom-coded to handle these situations I ran into difficult edge cases and significant performance issues with them.